Frank Porretta: Singing career

 In addition to his work at the NYCO, Porretta made appearances as a guest artist with several opera companies in North America.
 In 1958 he made his debut at the Washington National Opera as Scaramuccio in Ariadne auf Naxos.
 That same year he appeared as Aronne in Rossini's Mosè in Egitto at Carnegie Hall with the American Opera Society.
-In 1959 he created the role of Micah in the world premiere of Abraham Ellstein's The Thief and the Hangman at the University of Ohio.
+In 1959 he created the role of Micah in the world premiere of Abraham Ellstein's The Thief and the Hangman at Ohio University.
 He later reprised that role on television for a nationally broadcast performance on ABC on October 15, 1961.
 He also appeared on television in three operas with the NBC Opera Theatre, portraying Grigori–Dimitri in Boris Godunov (1961), Avito in The Love of Three Kings (1962) and The Astronaut in the world premiere of Menotti's Labyrinth (1963).

 In the 1959/60 season Porretta appeared at the Pittsburgh Opera as Count Almaviva in The Barber of Seville.
 In 1963 he made his debut at the Canadian Opera Company as Don Ottavio in Don Giovanni.
 In 1964 he portrayed Alwa in Alban Berg's Lulu at the Opera Company of Boston under conductor Sarah Caldwell.
 He made his debut at the Vancouver Opera in 1966 portraying Rodolfo to Maria di Gerlando's Mimì in La bohème.
-In 1967 he performed Gerald in Lakme at the Seattle Opera with Joan Sutherland in the title role.
+In 1967 he performed Gerald in Lakmé at the Seattle Opera with Joan Sutherland in the title role.
 In 1968 he sang Alfredo to Heather Thomson's Violetta at the Edmonton Opera.
 In 1970 he portrayed Jimmy Mahogonny in the United States premiere of Rise and Fall of the City of Mahagonny at the Phyllis Anderson Theatre in New York.
 Other companies he sang leading roles with during his career were the Baltimore Opera, the Central City Opera, Opera Mobile, and the Philadelphia Lyric Opera Company among others.